Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Inflationary universe in the EAdS spacetime

 Now, we conduct a detailed discussion on different value ranges of the parameter \(\lambda_*\).
 We find that when \(\frac{\kappa}{6}<\lambda_*<\frac{\kappa}{2}\), the second - derivative is negative, indicating that the action reaches a maximum in this interval, while the probability weight \(P\) reaches a minimum.
 This is unfavorable for this parameter configuration.
-However, when \(0<\lambda_*<\frac{\kappa}{6}\), due to the uncertainty of the parameters, it is difficult to determine the sign of the second - derivative of the action with respect to \(\lambda\).
-On the contrary, when \(\lambda_* < 0\), the second - derivative is positive, and the action reaches a minimum, while the probability weight \(P\) reaches a maximum.
-This suggests that the system prefers this parameter configuration.
+When \(0<\lambda_*<\frac{\kappa}{6}\), due to the uncertainty of the parameters, it is difficult to determine the sign of the second - derivative of the action with respect to \(\lambda\).
+When \(\lambda_* < 0\), the second - derivative is positive, and the action reaches a minimum, while the probability weight \(P\) reaches a maximum.
+This indicates that a negative value for the coupling parameter $\lambda$ is physically favored.
+Therefore, we refine the constraint from $\lambda<\frac{\kappa}{2}$ to $\lambda<0$.
+This ensures the probability distribution peaks at large values of the potential $\tilde{V_0}$, which favors a prolonged period of inflation and resolves the issue of the standard no-boundary proposal predicting short-lived inflation.

-Therefore, we adjust the value $\lambda<\frac{\kappa}{2}$ to \(\lambda < 0\) to ensure that the probability weight reaches a peak when \(\tilde{V}_0\) is large, thus supporting the cosmic evolution model of long inflation and effectively solving the problem in the traditional no - boundary proposal where the probability weight favors short inflation.
+Consequently, we first identify that the baseline constraint $\lambda < \kappa/2$ (ensuring $\delta > 0$) is essential for the physical consistency of the scale factor.
+Within this thin-wall limit ($a_{min} \ll a_{max}$), we find that restricting the coupling parameter to $\lambda < 0$ effectively minimizes the Euclidean action, thereby favoring initial states that lead to prolonged inflation.
+This establishes a preliminary viable range for the coupling, which will be further refined in the context of the thick-wall regime.

-\subsubsection{The case of \(a_{\min} \approx a_{\max}\)}
+\subsection{The case of \(a_{\min} \approx a_{\max}\)}

-In this scenario, the region \(\dot{a}/a \approx 0\) ( \(\dot{a} = 0\)) is broad, corresponding to a thick-wall region.
-The previously \(\dot{a} \neq 0\) region has now become significantly reduced and is very thin, constituting a thin-wall region.
-Since the potential is approximately constant in this thin region, the integral contribution from it is independent of \(\tilde{V}_0\) and can be neglected in the first-order approximation.
+In this case, the region \(\dot{a}/a \approx 0\) ( \(\dot{a} = 0\)) is broad, corresponding to a thick-wall region.
+The region where $\dot{a} \neq 0$ has now become significantly compressed, forming a thin-wall region.
+Since the potential is approximately constant in this thin region, the integral contribution is independent of \(\tilde{V}_0\) and can be neglected in the first-order approximation.

-In the thick-wall region, where \(\bar{a}\) denotes the average value between \(a_{\text{min}}\) and \(a_{\text{max}}\), it is expressed as \(\bar{a} = \frac{r}{\sqrt{(1-\frac{2\lambda}{\kappa})\tilde{V}_0}}\) with \(r \sim O(1)\).
+In the thick-wall region, where \(\bar{a}\) denotes the average value between \(a_{\text{min}}\) and \(a_{\text{max}}\), it is expressed as \(\bar{a} = \frac{r}{\sqrt{\delta\tilde{V}_0}}\) with \(r \sim \mathcal{O} (1)\).
 The action is given by

 Integrating the third expression of Eq. $\left( \ref{e27}\right)$ yields,

 $W(\tau) = - \int_{-\infty}^{\tau} d{\tau} \frac{\dot{a}} {a}\dot{\tilde{\phi}}^2$ represents the total work of friction, which is divided into positive and negative contributions in the regions of anti-friction and friction, respectively, given by \( W_{\text{friction}}^{\text{total}} = W_{\text{anti-friction}}^+ + W_{\text{friction}}^- \).
 Consequently, the integral of the action can be expressed as follows,